 And “Why do you think people like blood and creepy things?”

-Because the most important thing we can address around this holiday is that we don’t need to fear death.
+The most important thing we can address around this holiday is that we don’t need to fear death.

 Over the years, especially in the month of October, our family has had talks about this fear.
 We discuss the preference to see death as entertaining instead of terrifying.
 We consider that perhaps people dress up as zombies because putting our own flesh and blood into the costume takes the edge off the unknown.
 All of us are attempting to understand death and the afterlife in our own ways.
 Choosing fun over crippling fear makes sense in this context.
 It’s important that we as parents are honest about our own questions and even uneasiness about dying.
 After all, none of us had ever done it before.